Get the latest on my writing, comedy, performance art, and other craziness!

 To help me stop spam, please answer this question to prove you're a human.

-Which comes first: B or A?
+Which comes first: D or C?